ilyaigpetrov/ncurses-for-emscripten/README.md

 ```

-# If You Want to Compile ncurses Yourself
+# If You Want to Compile ncurses Yourself or Get More Debug Info from ncurses

 https://github.com/kripken/emscripten/issues/6766